 We have recently started up a small, raw milk dairy, weaned the calves and have moved to twice a day milking.
 I am expecting our third child (3 under 4) and was wondering about how I am going to manage to leave our place again.
 How do you balance being able to go to things like fairs, events and such when milking happens at 5 and 5?
 I am worried our children will never be able to go to the city and see the zoo or book time at 4:30 at the public library!
 Any help or reassurance would be wonderful.
 I truly feel that the Lord has led us to this place and lifestyle, so it is not a huge concern, just a general wondering!!!

 This.
-This right here is probably the #1 reason why more homesteaders don’t want to incorporate a milking animal in their plans.
+This right here is probably the #1 reason why more homesteaders don’t want a milking animal in their plans.
 It’s not that they can’t decide between cow vs. goat.
 It’s not that they need to learn how to milk a cow or all the other basics of keeping a family cow.

 Is it true that you can never miss Milk O’Clock?

 My answer, the truthful one, is, “Yes and no.”